2 killed by lightning strikes in 2 dists - Countryside - observerbd.com

 |

-Two persons including a minor girl were killed by separate lightning strikes in two districts- Jhenidah and Bogura, on Friday.
+Two persons including a woman were killed by separate lightning strikes in two districts- Kurigram and Madaripur, in two days.

-JHENIDAH: A farmer was killed by lightning strikes in Madhuhati Union under Sadar Upazila of the district on Friday afternoon.

-Deceased Liton, 30, was the son of Nurul Islam, a resident of the upazila.

-Madhuhati Union Parishad Chairman Faruk Hossain Jewell said thunderstorm struck him in Jiala Village while he was working in the field, leaving him dead on the spot.

-BOGURA: A minor girl was killed by lightning strikes in Chhatiani Village under Mathurapur Union in Dhunat Upazila of the district on Friday.
+FULBARI, KURIGRAM: A woman was killed by lightning strikes in Borobhita Union of Fulbari Upazila in the district on Wednesday.

-The deceased was identified as Samapti Khatun, 8, daughter of Murshid Alam of Panibari Village in Sadar Upazila of Sirajganj.
+The deceased was identified as Ratna Rani Roy, 40, wife of Dulu Chandra Roy of Kashipur Union.

-Local sources said Samapti came to her maternal grandfather's house in Chhatiani Village a couple of days ago.
-On Friday noon, thunderbolt stuck her while she was playing in the courtyard of the house.
-She died on the spot.
+Local sources said Ratna came to her father's house in Uttar Borobhita Village from Kashipur a couple of days ago.
+On Wednesday noon, thunderbolt struck her while she went to a nearby field to bring a cow back to home.
+Ratna died on the spot.

+Officer-in-Charge (OC) of Fulbari Police Station (PS) Razib Kumar Roy confirmed the incident adding that, an unnatural death case was filed with the PS in this connection.

+MADARIPUR: A farmer was killed by lightning strikes in Tukrakandi Village of Kalkini Upazila in the district on Tuesday noon.